mystoragebox/Folder_Structure/Music_Folder.md

 `C:\MUSIC\.....`

 ## Track File Types
 My main goal with the music collection is to keep at least CD quality files.
 This is so that I don't have to keep ripping my CD's.
 Sometimes FLAC quality is impossible, in those cases I try to use 320k MP3.
-If you have larger file types and want to convert them eg: DSF to FLAC, I have some lines of code in the scripts folder.
+If you have larger file types and want to convert them eg: SACD ISO to DSF or DSF to FLAC, I have some lines of code in the scripts folder.

 > [Music_Conversions](Scripts/Music_Conversions/Readme.md)